sarathsagi/dataeng/README.md

 ## Introduction

-This document provides a comprehensive overview of the architecture, data sources, data processing pipelines, data modeling, and data analysis approaches used in the HappyTimes project.
+This document provides a comprehensive overview of the architecture, data sources, data processing pipelines, data modeling, and data analysis approaches used in HappyTimes.

 ## Architecture